dbajpeyi/hackernews-clone/README.md

 - `python manage.py makemigrations`
 - `python manage.py migrate`
 - `python manage.py runserver`- This might fail, need to define a `user.py` file for postgres uname and password can't be on github
+- - Go to `localhost:8000/register/`
+- Register yourself, login and try it out!!

 ##CELERY